CS2627883/Turbowarp-Clipboard-Extension/README.md

-# Turbowarp-Copy-Paste-Extension
+# Turbowarp-Clipboard-Extension
-Turbowarp extension that adds copy-paste blocks
+Turbowarp extension that adds copy and paste blocks